 EngineerDog is a personal site for sharing my original designs, tips, & resources with other science nerds like me!
-This includes 3D models and designs shared under the EngineerDog name throughout the internet on sites like:
+This includes videos, 3D models, and designs shared under the EngineerDog name throughout the internet on sites like:

 I follow a few guidelines for blog articles, but common themes include:

 - Original Technical Resources